 Pepper Spray for Personal Protection and Survival

-The OC chemical component of pepper spray causes an inflammatory and involuntary reaction to the eyes.
+The OC chemical component of pepper spray causes an inflammatory and involuntary reaction in the eyes.
 It extremely and immediately dilates the capillaries and causes a temporary lack of vision.

 Pepper spray laws vary widely by state.
 In some states, anyone with a felony conviction on their record cannot legally carry more than 4 ounces of pepper spray – but felons are not supposed to have guns either.
 In most states, anyone over the age of 18 or older can carry pepper spray.